-Meat Loaf tributes pour in as fans remember ‘rare and wonderful’ showman, ‘rebellious chameleon’
+Meat Loaf tributes pour in as fans remember ‘rare and rather wonderful’ showman, ‘rebellious chameleon’

 His career spanned six decades in which he sold over 100 million albums worldwide, with “Bat Out of Hell,” his breakthrough in 1977, making him a household name — it remains one of the top 10 selling albums of all time.

+Among those paying tribute Friday was singer Cher, who said she “Had So Much Fun With Meatloaf.”

+Boy George, British lead singer of Culture Club, also expressed his condolences, recalling Meat Loaf “once turned me upside down in a Chinese Restaurant” in London, he wrote on Twitter.

-Among those paying tribute Friday was British comedian and author Stephen Fry, who remembered collaborating with the rock star.
+British comedian and author Stephen Fry also remembered collaborating with the rock star.

-“Hope paradise is as you remember it from the dashboard light, Meat Loaf,” he tweeted in reference to his song.
+“I hope paradise is as you remember it from the dashboard light, Meat Loaf,” he tweeted in reference to his song.
 “Had a fun time performing a sketch with him on Saturday Live way back in the last century … he had the quality of being simultaneously frightening and cuddly, which is rare and rather wonderful.”

 Journalist Piers Morgan called Meat Loaf “one of rock music’s all-time great characters” and hailed his “seminal” “Bat Out of Hell” album.
 “A wondrously talented, flamboyant, funny, outrageous and rebellious chameleon.
 Sad news,” Morgan wrote.

-Fans also took to social media to recount what the star meant to them — and to celebrate his persona.
+Known for his flamboyant performances and theatrical vocal style, Dallas-born Meat Loaf created a persona fans remember fondly.
+They took to social media to recount what the star meant to them.

 “You will forever be one of the musical accompaniments to my core memories,” one fan wrote on Facebook.